-26.1 Policy.
-Pursuant to the provisions of Section 447.303, Florida Statutes, 2006, the Board and the UFF hereby agree to the following procedure for the deduction and remittance of the UFF membership dues and other UFF deductions.
+26.1- UFF DUES DEDUCTION FORM POLICY.
+Pursuant to the provisions of Section 447.303, Florida Statutes, 2006, the The Board and the UFF hereby agree to the following procedure provide for the deduction and remittance of the UFF membership dues and other UFF deductions.

-26.2 Deductions.
+26.2 DEDUCTIONS.

-- (a) As long as the UFF is the certified bargaining agent for employees at the University, the Board shall deduct, biweekly and without unreasonable interruption (provided the employee has funds available), the UFF membership dues in an amount established by the UFF and certified in writing by the UFF President to the Board, and to make other UFF deductions in an amount authorized by an employee, from the pay of those employees in the bargaining unit who individually and voluntarily make such request on a written authorization form as contained in Appendix "B" to this Agreement. - (b) Deductions shall be made biweekly, and without unreasonable interruption (provided the employee has funds available), beginning with the first full-pay period commencing at least seven (7) days following receipt of authorization by the university. - (c) The UFF shall give written notice to the Board of any changes in its dues at least forty-five (45) days prior to the effective date of any such changes.
+- (a) As long as pursuant to the UFF is the certified bargaining agent for employees at the University, the Board shall deduct, biweekly and without unreasonable interruption (provisions of section 447.303.
+The requests must be provided the employee has funds available), the UFF membership dues in an amount established by the UFF and certified in writing by the UFF President to the Board, and to make other UFF deductions in an amount authorized by an employee, from the pay of those employees in the bargaining unit who individually and voluntarily make such request on a written authorization form as contained in using Appendix "B" to this Agreement. - (b) Deductions shall be made biweekly, and without unreasonable interruption (provided the employee has funds available), beginning with the first full pay period commencing at least seven (7) days following receipt of authorization by the university.

+(c) The UFF shall give written notice to the Board of any changes in its dues at least forty-five (45) days prior to the effective date of any such changes.

-26.3 Remittance.
+26.3 REMITTANCE.